otey247/datasets/README.md

+# Demo Datasets Repository

+Welcome to the Demo Datasets Repository!
+This repository contains a collection of CSV and JSON files that can be used for demonstrating and testing applications.
+Whether you're looking to test a new data processing tool or need sample datasets for educational purposes, this repository provides a variety of datasets to suit your needs.

+## Repository Structure

+/datasets
+/csv
+- dataset1.csv
+- dataset2.csv
+/json
+- dataset1.json
+- dataset2.json

 Each folder contains different types of data files:
 - **CSV**: Comma-separated values files suitable for import into spreadsheet tools or processing in data analysis software.